- Tips from other carers

 - the nature and types of support needed.

-If you feel you can't devote as much time to caring as you'd like to, you might want to think about respite care in an aged care home for the person you're taking care of – just a short stay, so you can take a break.
-If they're already in an aged care home and you think they need more support, you can ask the home if you can purchase additional staff hours to help.
+If you can’t give as much time to caring as you’d like to, you might want to think about respite care for the person you’re taking care of.
+This can be just a short stay in an aged care home so you can take a break.
+If they’re already in an aged care home and you think they need more support, you can ask the home if you can pay for extra staff hours to help.

-Or, if you're concerned the person you're caring for is experiencing pain or other symptoms, approach medical and nursing professionals and let them know your concerns.
+If you’re concerned the person you’re caring for is experiencing pain or other symptoms, talk to medical and nursing professionals about your concerns.

 Short-term counselling and emotional support for carers is available through the National Carer Counselling Program.
-This is one way to help reduce your stress and improve your coping skills.
-Contact a Commonwealth Respite and Carelink Centre on 1800 052 222 to find out more about carer counselling.
+This can help reduce your stress and improve your coping skills.
+Contact a Commonwealth Respite and Carelink Centre on 1800 052 222 to find out more about.

 Carer support groups

 Carer support groups can also be a good place to talk about feelings.
-You can meet other carers with similar experiences and to hear how they have coped with difficult situations.
+You can meet other carers with similar experiences and hear how they have coped.
 Contact a Commonwealth Respite and Carelink Centre on 1800 052 222 to find out more about carer support groups.

-Yes.
-When someone close to you dies you may have trouble coping with the intense feelings of grief.
+When someone close to you dies you may have trouble coping with feelings of grief.
 It might be helpful to talk about these feelings with someone from outside your circle of family or friends.
-More information on grief counselling and other carer support services is available in the section on counselling and support for carers.
+More information on grief counselling and other carer support services is available on the Carer Gateway website.